-Does this frame requirement? ework req YES uire Communication achievement above the minimum SASW $oxtimes$ NO \Box If YES, please stathis is required: ate the gra de/level required for English and give a brief REASON as to why Level 2
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES  NO 🗆

+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

+Level 2

 Application of Number

 For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.